UNCLASSIFIED (U)

 (2) The deed has been filed, recorded, and registered in accordance with local law, and the United States of America is now the legal owner of record; and

 (3) All steps necessary to ensure a perfect, unencumbered title on behalf of the United States have been taken.
 If OBO for Department of State properties, or, in the case of USAID properties, USAID/W-M/MS/OMD, has approved acquisition of an interest in realty with less than a perfect unencumbered title, the post must specify any way in which the title is less than perfect.
-In such instances, posts should also specify whether or not the imperfections may be remedied and, if so, how.
+In such instances, posts should also specify whether the imperfections may be remedied and, if so, how.

 15 fam 433 through 439 unassigned